Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-Our procedure improves significantly on and supersedes a procedure from Section 3 of the working paper \cite{chen2015arxiv} on sup-norm rate-adaptive estimation of~(\ref{eq:npiv}).
-In particular, it uses the bootstrap to avoid selection of several constants, it performs better in practice, and its adaptivity guarantees encompass nonparametric regression and nonparametric IV in both mild and severe regimes.
+Our procedure improves significantly on and supersedes a modified Lepski procedure from Section 3 of \cite{chen2015arxiv} on sup-norm rate-adaptive estimation of~(\ref{eq:npiv}).
+Ours uses a multiplier bootstrap to avoid selection of several constants and performs much better in practice.
+Moreover, our rate-adaptivity guarantees encompass nonparametric regression and nonparametric IV in both mild and severe regimes.

 Recent work on (non data-driven) UCBs for $h_0$ and functionals thereof via undersmoothing includes \cite{horowitz2012uniform}, \cite{chen2018optimal} and \cite{babii2020}.
-Our UCBs build on the statistics literature on honest, adaptive UCBs for nonparametric density estimation \citep{gine2010confidence,chernozhukov2014anti} and Gaussian white noise models \citep{bull2012honest,gine2016mathematical}.
-However, none of these works allows for nonparametric models with endogeneity, and our procedures do not follow easily from these existing methods due to the above-mentioned challenges present in model (\ref{eq:npiv}).
-Our UCBs for $h_0$ and its derivatives apply equally to nonparametric regression with non-Gaussian, heteroskedastic errors as a special case, which appears to be a new addition to the literature.
+Our UCBs build on prior work on honest, adaptive UCBs for nonparametric density estimation \citep{gine2010confidence,chernozhukov2014anti} and Gaussian white noise models \citep{bull2012honest,gine2016mathematical}.
+But none of these works allows for nonparametric models with endogeneity, and our procedures do not follow easily from these existing methods due to the above-mentioned challenges present in model (\ref{eq:npiv}).
+Our UCBs for $h_0$ and its derivatives apply to nonparametric regression with non-Gaussian, heteroskedastic errors as a special case, which appears to be a new contribution.